Why Do I Cry When I Get Mad And Feel Anger?

 • Actions: It can be helpful to write down what you do when you become angry.
 Understanding why you're taking the actions you take can help you learn and grow.

-Anger: emotion or reaction?
+Anger: Emotion or reaction?

-*If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
-Free, one-on-one support is available 24/7.
+*If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
+Support is available 24/7.

 People who cry when angry probably also cry when they're sad or happy.
 Crying is a normal physiological reaction to strong emotions.
 Feeling like crying when you’re frustrated or angry can be healthy.